Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 2013 | 2     | 7168     | 497    | 0.0693    | 3.692108            | 335              | 162              |
 | 2013 | 3     | 6264     | 385    | 0.0615    | 3.176269            | 320              | 65               |
 | 2013 | 4     | 1209     | 96     | 0.0794    | 4.085227            | 82               | 14               |

+- Positive Confirmation: The data confirms a consistent improvement in conversion rates and revenue per session over time.
+- Challenge: Difficulty discerning whether the growth since January is attributed to the new product launch or a continuation of overall business improvements.

 ##  Help w/ User Pathing -  April 06, 2014